Upgrade: building your capacity for complexity

 The Boss Factor: 10 lessons in managing up for mutual gain

-The latest book by Richard Boston
+The sequel to ‘ARC Leadership’, by Richard Boston

 In this highly practical, thought-provoking book Richard offers 10 lessons that will help you get the most from your relationships with the people who lead you.
 Whether you’ve just one boss or multiple senior stakeholders, you’ll find the book full of tips, tools and challenging questions to help you and your boss get the most from what is one of the most important relationships in your working life.
 Among other places, the book has featured in The Financial Times, The Telegraph and Sloan Magazine, on BBC Radio and even in The Sun.
 HR Magazine featured it as a “Best of HR” book in March 2018.